Please review and follow these regulations.

 - Crushed stone, wood chips, shells,

-- Containers such as glass jars, cans, etc.
+- Containers such as glass jars, cans, or anything that can hold standing water.

 - Trees, bushes or shrubs, live or artificial,